Hugh Harman and Rudolf Ising

 , one of The 50 Greatest Cartoons

 .
-While barely remembered today, they played a major role in shaping the events of The Golden Age of Animation
+While barely remembered today (unless you're an animation historian, like Jerry Beck), they played a major role in shaping the events of The Golden Age of Animation

 An interview with Hugh Harman, courtesy of Micheal Barrier, can be found here